markwylde/liferaft/README.md

 `liferaft` is an JavaScript implementation of the [Raft] consensus algorithm.

+This repo/package is a fork of the [original](https://github.com/unshiftio/liferaft) liferaft by [unshiftio](https://github.com/unshiftio), with some patches and upgraded dependencies.

 ## Installation

 The `liferaft` module is distributed through npm and is compatible with